ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

   oc edit ocscluster ocscluster
   ```
   {: pre}
-3. If you deployed OCS on a subset of worker nodes in your cluster by specifying the `<worker-IP>` parameters in your `OcsCluster` custom resource, add the IP addresses of the new worker nodes to your OCS deployment by editing the custom resource definition.
+3. If you deployed OCS on a subset of worker nodes in your cluster by specifying the private `<worker-IP>` parameters in your `OcsCluster` custom resource, add the IP addresses of the new worker nodes to your OCS deployment by editing the custom resource definition.
 4. Save the `OcsCluster` custom resource file to reapply it to your cluster.

 <br />